Ostrich is a macOS app for playback of Game Boy Sound System files.

-Game Boy Sound System is a file format designed to capture the portions of machine code in Game Boy games that are responsible for producing the game’s music and sound effects.
-It bundles that machine code with some metadata that enables Game Boy CPU emulators to play the audio back with some minimal overhead logic.
-Basically, GBS files are audio synthesis instructions, and GBS players execute these instructions.
+A Game Boy Sound System file captures the bits of machine code in a Game Boy game that produce its music and sound effects.
+GBS files are audio synthesis instructions, and GBS players execute these instructions.

-- a Sharp LR35902 audio unit emulator with AudioKit output
+- an APU (audio processing unit) emulator with AudioKit output

 - RAM, ROM, and data bus emulators

-- a GBS file parser and media player model
+- a GBS parser and media player model

-- a UI based on AppKit / Cocoa
+- a UI built on AppKit / Cocoa

-The Game Boy’s CPU, the Zilog Z80-like Sharp LR35902, is interesting in that it bundles computational abilities and audio synthesis abilities.
-Its audio synthesizer is controlled by writing to a small region of the Game Boy’s memory.
-For the sake of discussion, I’ll call the Z80-like computational bit the CPU and the rest the audio unit.
+The Game Boy’s SoC, the Sharp LR35902, bundles computational and audio synthesis abilities.
+Its CPU is a lot like the Zilog Z80.
+Its audio unit is controlled by writing to a small region of memory.

-The audio unit is modeled as a 48-byte RAM that interprets writes as a normal memory would but also passes the relevant data to independent representations of the audio channels.
-These audio channels have their own representations of logical concepts like frequency bits, duty bits, etc., and expose a clock function that manipulates these representations and controls an emulator host audio synthesis engine (AudioKit).
+The APU is modeled as a 48-byte RAM.
+It interprets writes as a normal memory would, but also passes the relevant data to independent representations of audio channels.
+Each audio channel has its own representations of frequency bits, duty bits, etc., and exposes a clock function that manipulates these representations and controls its AudioKit output.

 Game Boy Emulator

 The Game Boy itself is modeled as an owner of an LR35902, some RAM, a data bus connecting everything, and, optionally, a game cartridge.
-It exposes functionality for inserting and removing cartridges and exposes the LR35902 to anyone who wishes to clock it and make it invoke calls of given addresses.
+It exposes means of inserting and removing cartridges, and exposes its LR35902 to anyone who wishes to clock it or have it call specific addresses.

-The media player is modeled as an owner of a Game Boy that generates and inserts a cartridge into it when the user loads a GBS file.
-When the user plays a song, the player resets the Game Boy’s memory, initializes some of its registers like the stack pointer and program counter, runs a call to a given address, and begins clocking it.
-The media player is a model in the MVC sense and is commanded by the controller.
+The media player is an owner of a Game Boy.
+When the user loads a GBS file, the player generates and inserts a cartridge into it.
+When the user plays a song, the player resets the Game Boy’s memory, initializes some of its registers like the stack pointer and program counter, calls a given address, and begins clocking it.
+The media player is a model, in the MVC sense, and is commanded by the controller.

-The user interface is modeled after the original Dot Matrix Game Boy, with some modifications for usability.
-It uses AppKit (Cocoa) to render playback data, including audio channel waveforms, and presents controls adapted from pictures of the Game Boy’s hardware.
+The user interface is modeled after the original Dot Matrix Game Boy.
+It uses AppKit (Cocoa) to render playback data, including audio channel waveforms, and presents controls adapted from photos of the Game Boy’s hardware.
 The interface leverages AppKit’s Auto Layout and stack views to fit most desired sizes and orientations.

-Auto Layout is pretty amazing.
-Here’s a shot of the UI fully compacted - the text goes into a Winamp-esque scroll mode when it doesn’t fit in the display.
+Auto Layout is amazing.
+Here’s a shot of the UI fully shrunk - the text goes into a Winamp-esque scroll mode when it doesn’t fit in the display.